 - Facilitation techniques for each of the exercises suggested

 - Templates for the agreements, and documents to be created

 - Checklists for each preparation and process step

 - And more!

-If you want to get the documented process when it is ready just sign-up below and I’ll email it to you in PDF format as soon as it is ready!
+If you want to get the documented process when it is ready just sign-up above and I’ll email it to you in PDF format!

 This blog post and the process description are also part of the Coach Your Product Owner course version 2.0 that will be released during February.
 If you want to know more, sign-up above and I will let you know more about the course when it is ready.